 NB: If the blocks are made using a plugin then the target site requires to have that plugin installed to make those blocks work.
 While using blocks on different themes, the block design may vary on the basis of where the CSS is being applied from.

-How to export and import Gutenberg blocks
+How to Export and Import Gutenberg Blocks

 Whether you are a developer or not, you can export Gutenberg blocks and use them on other themes/sites.
-There are plenty of interesting features in Gutenberg editor like word to WordPress, block navigation, drag & drop, content structure, drop cap, reusable blocks and more.
-The system of exporting and importing blocks is just one of the mechanism that can take blocks away from where they are created and be used on other sites.
+There are plenty of interesting features in Gutenberg editor like word to WordPress, block navigation, drag & drop, content structure, drop cap, reusable blocks, and more.
+The system of exporting and importing blocks is just one of the mechanisms that can take blocks away from where they are created and be used on other sites.

 You can only export Gutenberg blocks when you have used a block and saved that to Reusables.
 Without that there’s nothing to export.

 Step 3.
-Export Gutenberg blocks as JSON
+Export Gutenberg Pattern as JSON

 Step 4.
-Import the JSON file to the target site
+Import the JSON File to the Target Site

 Step 5.
 Access the imported block in the Gutenberg editor